European Coal and Steel Community: Political pressures and treaty ratification

-Treaty
+Founding treaty

 The 100-article Treaty of Paris, which established the ECSC, was signed on 18 April 1951 by "the inner six": France, West Germany, Italy, Belgium, the Netherlands and Luxembourg.
 The ECSC was based on supranational principles and was, through the establishment of a common market for coal and steel, intended to expand the economy, increase employment, and raise the standard of living within the Community.
 The market was also intended to progressively rationalise the distribution of production whilst ensuring stability and employment.
 The common market for coal was opened on 10 February 1953, and for steel on 1 May 1953.
 Upon taking effect, the ECSC replaced the International Authority for the Ruhr.

 On 11 August 1952, the United States was the first non-ECSC member to recognise the Community and stated it would now deal with the ECSC on coal and steel matters, establishing its delegation in Brussels.
-Monnet responded by choosing Washington, D.C. as the site of the ECSC's first external presence.
+Monnet responded by choosing Washington, D.C., as the site of the ECSC's first external presence.
 The headline of the delegation's first bulletin read "Towards a Federal Government of Europe".

-Six years after the Treaty of Paris, the Treaties of Rome were signed by the six ECSC members, creating the European Economic Community (EEC) and the European Atomic Energy Community (EAEC or Euratom).
-These Communities were based, with some adjustments, on the ECSC.
-The Treaties of Rome were to be in force indefinitely, unlike the Treaty of Paris, which was to last for a renewable period of fifty years.
+Six years after the Treaty of Paris, the Treaty of Rome was signed by the six ECSC members, creating the European Economic Community (EEC) and the European Atomic Energy Community (EAEC or Euratom).
+These "Communities" were based, with some adjustments, on the ECSC.
+The Treaty of Rome was to be in force indefinitely, unlike the Treaty of Paris, which was to last for a renewable period of fifty years.
 These two new Communities worked on the creation of a customs union and nuclear power community respectively.

-Merger Treaty and expiry
+Merger Treaty

 Despite being separate legal entities, the ECSC, EEC and Euratom initially shared the Common Assembly and the European Court of Justice, although the Councils and the High Authority/Commissions remained separate.
-To avoid duplication, the Merger Treaty merged these separate bodies of the ECSC and Euratom with the EEC.
+To avoid duplication, the Merger Treaty merged these separate bodies of the ECSC and Euratom with those of the EEC.
 The EEC later became one of the three pillars of the present day European Union.

 The Treaty of Paris was frequently amended as the EC and EU evolved and expanded.

+Expiry

 With the treaty due to expire in 2002, debate began at the beginning of the 1990s on what to do with it.
 It was eventually decided that it should be left to expire.
 The areas covered by the ECSC's treaty were transferred to the Treaty of Rome and the financial loose ends and the ECSC research fund were dealt with via a protocol of the Treaty of Nice.
 The treaty finally expired on 23 July 2002.
 That day, the ECSC flag was lowered for the final time outside the European Commission in Brussels and replaced with the EU flag.